LaunchCode-Education-Archived/cs50x-live/calendar/cs50/unit1-fundamentals/module1/materials/exercises/haiku/README.md

 #Exercise: Haiku

-Write a program that prints a 3-line Haiku to the console, like this:
+In your CS50 IDE, write a program named `haiku.c` that prints a 3-line Haiku to the console, like this:

 $ ./haiku
 ```